Run Runaway: Background

-Having recorded much of The Amazing Kamikaze Syndrome in 1982, Slade's label RCA felt the album lacked chart potential and in the effort to amend that, RCA suggested the band work with producer John Punter.
+Having recorded much of The Amazing Kamikaze Syndrome in 1982, Slade's label, RCA Records, felt the album lacked chart potential and in the effort to amend that, RCA suggested the band work with producer John Punter.
 Holder and Lea then wrote and demoed two songs; "My Oh My" and "Run Runaway".
 Both were received with enthusiasm by RCA and Punter was hired to work on the two tracks.
 With the UK/European success of "My Oh My" in late 1983, The Amazing Kamikaze Syndrome was rush-released by RCA in December.
-In January 1984, "Run Runaway" was released as the album's third single, which reached No. 7 in the UK and was a hit across Europe and beyond too.

-The 1983 success of Quiet Riot's version of Slade's 1973 UK chart topper "Cum On Feel the Noize" led to Slade signing with CBS for their first American record deal since the 1970s.
-The label soon repackaged The Amazing Kamikaze Syndrome into Keep Your Hands Off My Power Supply and released "Run Runaway" as the lead single in March 1984.
-With surging interest in the band and a music video benefiting from heavy play on MTV, "Run Runaway" was Slade's breakthrough hit in the United States and would remain the band's biggest success there.
-It peaked at No. 20 on the Billboard Hot 100 and was also No. 1 on the Billboard Top Tracks Chart.

 "Run Runaway", described by Holder as "a rocky Scottish jig", features Lea on electric fiddle.
 In a 1984 interview, Holder said: "We always wanted to do a jig with the old violin going and that.
 We decided to go in and put a sort of rock beat behind an old Scottish jig."
 In a 1986 fan club interview, Lea revealed that he had come up with the song's melody while holding a conversation with someone.
 The song bears melodic and structural similarities to the 19th century hymn "There Is a Happy Land".

 Release

-"Run Runaway" was released on 7" and 12" vinyl by RCA Records in the UK, Ireland, across Europe, Australia, New Zealand and Japan.
+"Run Runaway" was released on 7-inch and 12-inch vinyl by RCA Records in the UK, Ireland, across Europe, Australia, New Zealand and Japan.
 It was released by CBS in the United States and Canada.
 The B-side on all RCA versions of the single was "Two Track Stereo, One Track Mind", which was exclusive to the single and would later appear on the band's 2007 compilation B-Sides.
 On the CBS releases, "Don't Tame a Hurricane" appeared as the B-side, which would be included as an album track on Keep Your Hands Off My Power Supply.
-The 12" vinyl, released in the UK and Germany, featured an extended version of "Run Runaway" as the A-side.
+The 12-inch vinyl, released in the UK and Germany, featured an extended version of "Run Runaway" as the A-side.